Getting Slack Notifications For CircleCi 2.0 Workflows

 So let’s review what we want to accomplish:

-• Get notifications for CI jobs on Slack: Slack orbs needs us to define a SLACK_WEBHOOK environment variable.
+environment variable.
 The value of this variable is the webhook url provided to us by Slack.
-All we need to do is go to Slack and generate a Slack webhook url for the channel we want to post our notifications to, and then add an environment variable to our project (in CircleCi project settings).
+All we need to do is go to Slack and generate a Slack webhook url for the channel we want to post our notifications to, and then add an environment variable to our project (in CircleCi project settings). - Get notifications only for the “master” branch: We can limit notifications to the master branch in CircleCi 2.0!
+Just like the example above.

-• Get only one notification per each workflow: This is the part that’s a little bit tricky.
+Get only one notification per each workflow: This is the part that’s a little bit tricky.
 So, an important thing to realize, is that in every workflow, every job runs if and only if the jobs before it finish successfully.
 So to return to our previous example of Build, Test, Deploy, the Test job only runs if the Build job exits with code 0.
 The same is true for the Deploy job.
 So, how can we take advantage of this?
 When we set up notifications to the Slack webhook url using Slack Orbs, we can tell it to notify us when either success, failure, or both happens.
 So if I setup my notifications the following way:

-• Build: Notify Slack only on failure.
+- Build: Notify Slack only on failure.

-• Test: Notify Slack only on failure.
+- Test: Notify Slack only on failure.

-• Deploy: Notify Slack either way.
+- Deploy: Notify Slack either way.

 This way, if the build job fails, we get a notification on Slack and realize something’s gone wrong.
 The same is true for the Test and Deploy jobs.
 However, if all goes well, we only get one notification, which will be a success notification for the deploy job, letting us know that all jobs in the workflow have succeeded.
 Here’s an example CircleCi config file that demonstrates how to do all of this: